-Being stuck in Silver or Bronze isn’t fun, and getting unstuck is one hell of a challenge.
+Being stuck in Iron or Bronze isn’t fun and getting unstuck is one hell of a challenge.
 But when we reflect on our own games, we realize there’s a lot of room for improvement that’s necessary to reach the higher ranks.
 This guide is your starting point to help you climb up the ranks.

 There are a few important things that a player needs to have in mind when queueing for a ranked game.
 From the best meta picks and runes, this guide will take you through playstyles and mindsets that will help you get that Victorious skin and a nice border at the end of the season.

 First, it’s important to know what makes a champion good for lower Elo play.
 Obviously, you can climb with any champion if you put enough work into them, but this guide focuses on giving you a champion pool that provides much more immediate and faster results.